 The Indirect Addressing Registers, IAR0 and IAR1, although having their locations in normal RAM register space, do not actually physically exist as normal registers.
 The method of indirect addressing for RAM data manipulation uses these Indirect Addressing Registers and Memory Pointers, in contrast to direct memory addressing, where the actual memory address is specified.
 Actions on the IAR0 and IAR1 registers will result in no actual read or write operation to these registers but rather to the memory location specified by their corresponding Memory Pointer, MP0 or MP1.
-Acting as a pair, IAR0 and MP0 can together only access data from Bank 0, while the IAR1 and MP1 register pair can access data from both Bank 0 and Bank 1.
+Acting as a pair, IAR0 and MP0 can together only access data from Bank 0, while the IAR1 and MP1 register pair can access data from all of the data banks if the Data Memory is divided into 2 or more banks.
 As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will return a result of "00H" and writing to the registers indirectly will result in no operation.